18F/join.tts.gsa.gov/pages/positions/cloud-platform-lead.md

 ## Job Summary

-This is a Schedule A position under 5 CFR 213.3102(r) to hire unique technical skills to develop innovative digital tools and services in the Excepted Service, U.S. Digital Service 18F Fellowship Program.
+This is a Schedule A position under 5 CFR 213.3102(r) to hire unique technical skills to develop innovative digital tools and services in the Excepted Service.
 The 18F office is charged with developing innovative digital tools and services.
 18F uses lean start­up and agile development principles to make easy things easy and hard things possible.

 As an Innovation Specialist the incumbent serves the government and makes an impact on a truly massive scale.
 The position requires that fellows perform work of an exceptional degree of difficulty across a wide range of topics at the convergence of technology, policy, and delivery.
 The incumbent leverages his/her experience deploying high quality, user centric platforms and services to lead major initiatives, consult on systems and policy proposals, and provide technical, policy, and programmatic guidance to government.
 The position involves access to PII data.